supatsara-wat/PaperCitationCodeComments/README.md

 https://github.com/supatsara-wat/PaperCitationsinCodeComments/

 This is a research artifact for the paper: **From Academia to Software Development: Publication Citations in Source Code Comments**.
 This artifact is a repository consisting of qualitative coding results reported in our paper.
-The purpose of this artifact is enabling researchers to replicate our mixed-methods quantitative results of the paper.
+The purpose of this artifact is to enable researchers to replicate our mixed-methods quantitative results of the paper.

 ## Contents
 - `README.md` - this file